$\mathbb{Z}_2$ lattice gauge theories and Kitaev's toric code: A scheme for analog quantum simulation

 \section{Acknowledgements}

-The authors would like to thank M.~Hafezi, A.~Bohrdt, N.~Goldman, L.~Barbiero, M.~Knap, F.~Pollmann, M.~Kebric for fruitful discussions.
+The authors would like to thank L.~Barbiero, A.~Bohrdt, N.~Goldman, M.~Hafezi, M.~Kebric, M.~Knap, F.~Palm, F.~Pollmann for fruitful discussions.
 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via Research Unit FOR 2414 under project number 277974659, and under Germany's Excellence Strategy -- EXC-2111 -- 390814868.
 L.H.\ acknowledges support from the Max Weber Program.
 C.S.\ has received funding from the European Union’s Framework Programme for Research and Innovation Horizon 2020 (2014-2020) under the Marie Sk{\ldash}odowska-Curie Grant Agreement No.\ 754388 (LMUResearchFellows) and from LMUexcellent, funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the German Federal Government and the Länder.
 M.A.\ acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 803047).
 A.F.\ was supported by the Australian Research Council Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009).